SauelAlmonte/dashboard/README.md

   Render.com.
 - [GitHub](https://github.com/): Used for continuous integration and deployment (CI/CD), ensuring that changes are automatically tested and deployed.

-## Features

-- **Responsive Design**: The dashboard is designed to be responsive, providing an optimal viewing experience across various devices.
-- **State Management**: Efficient state management using Redux Toolkit Query ensures smooth data flow and interaction within the app.
-- **Data Visualization**: Integration with Nivo Charts allows for dynamic and interactive data visualizations.
-- **Authentication**: User authentication is implemented to secure the admin panel.
-- **Real-Time Data Updates**: The dashboard supports real-time data updates, enhancing user experience.

 ## License